How to Choose: Intake Fans or Exhaust Fans?

 Installation Considerations

-Both types of fans require specific installation considerations.
-Exhaust fans should be installed in areas where they can efficiently eliminate air, such as high on a wall or in a ceiling.
-Intake fans require sufficient clearance and should be positioned to capture the freshest incoming air.
-If you're unsure about the specifics, consulting with a professional HVAC technician can help ensure the correct installation and optimal performance.
+Both types of fans involve specific installation requirements.
+Exhaust fans should be positioned in areas that allow them to effectively remove air, such as high on walls or ceilings.
+Intake fans must have enough clearance and should be strategically placed to capture the freshest incoming air.
+Consulting with an HVAC professional can ensure proper installation and peak performance.

 Maintenance